laposanti/Reproducibility-support-for-Transitive-SBMs/README.md

 ## Manuscript Preview

-The numbering below follows the active figure and table environments in `ArXive Submission.tex`.
+The numbering below follows the active figure and table environments in `ArXiv Submission.tex`.
 Figures 1 and 3 are drawn directly in TeX, so their preview cells are textual rather than image thumbnails.
+The application-side tables in this index are regenerated from cached fits via [this paragraph](#reproduce-manuscript-tables); the simulation tables are refreshed via [this paragraph](#reproduce-simulation-tables).

 ### Main Text